MichielvdVelde/asloc/README.md

 asloc currently has the following features:

 * Filter by file extension type
-* Display total SLOC count or per-file count
+* Display per-file SLOC count and/or total count
 * Also displays the amount of comment lines
-* Now supports recursive walking, so files in subdirectories can be listed as well
+* Supports recursive walking, so files in subdirectories can be listed as well
-* Count the SLOC in all files in the given directory
+* Count the SLOC and comment lines in all files in the given directory
 * Ignores empty lines by default
-* Ignore comments (both singe-line and multi-line) when processing SLOC count

 ### Missing